atdrago/negative-react/README.md

 # Negative 2

 > This repository is Work In-Progress.
 At this time, setup requires cloning the repository, installing all developer dependencies, and launching the app via command line.
-As we add features, we'll expand upon this README.
+This README will be updated as features are added.

 ## Setup